-- (a) Met with the external auditors three times during FY2021 on 26 March 2021, 29 April 2021 and 29 November 2021 respectively on matters relating to the audit and financial statements without the presence of Management and Executive Directors; - (b) Reviewed and discussed with the external auditors on their scope of work, engagement team, audit timeline, areas of audit emphasis, focus on key audit matters, the identification of significant changes to the business operations arising from COVID-19 that would impact the planning and execution of the audit, accounting standards updates that affected financial reporting, the responsibilities of Directors and Management, and the FY2021 audit planning memorandum; - (c) Reviewed and discussed with the external auditors the results of their audit, their comments and conclusions on the significant audit findings, the inclusion of additional area of audit emphasis on the impacts of COVID-19 on the Group and an appropriate disclosure in the financial report, the audit report, management letter and their evaluation of the internal controls; - (d) Sought clarification from the Management on significant financial reporting issues, judgments made by the Management and matters highlighted by the external auditors.
-The AC was satisfied with the clarification from the Management and the actions taken by the Management to address the matters highlighted; - (e) Reviewed the audit fees proposed by the external auditors and recommended the fees to the Board of Directors for approval; - (f) Reviewed the letter of resignation from the previous external auditors, Ernst & Young PLT ("EY"), and discussed with EY on their resignation.
-The AC concluded that there wasn't any matter that need to be brought to the attention of the shareholders of the Company; and - (g) Assessed the suitability, objectivity and independence of Crowe Malaysia PLT ("Crowe") to fill the vacancy of external auditors.
-In its assessment, the AC considered, amongst others, the information presented in Crowe's annual transparency report, adequacy of experience and resources of the firm, the professional staff assigned to the audit and the level of non-audit services to be rendered by Crowe.
-Written assurance was received from Crowe confirming their independence in accordance with the By-Laws (on Professional Ethics, Conduct and Practice) of the Malaysian Institute of

-Accountants.
-Being satisfied with Crowe's technical competency, resources and audit independence, the AC recommended the appointment of Crowe as external auditors for FY2021.
+- (a) Met with the external auditors, Crowe Malaysia PLT ("Crowe") three times during FY2022 on 25 February 2022, 30 March 2022 and 29 November 2022 respectively on matters relating to the audit and financial statements without the presence of Management and Executive Directors; - (b) Reviewed and discussed with Crowe on their scope of work, engagement team, audit timeline, areas of audit emphasis, key audit matters, accounting standards updates that affected financial reporting, the responsibilities of Directors and Management, and the FY2022 audit planning memorandum; - (c) Reviewed and discussed with Crowe the results of their audit, their comments and conclusions on the significant audit findings, the audit report, management letter and their evaluation of the internal controls; - (d) Sought clarification from the Management on significant financial reporting issues, judgments made by the Management and matters highlighted by Crowe.
+The ARMC was satisfied with the clarification from the Management and the actions taken by the Management to address the matters highlighted; - (e) Established External Auditor Policy on, amongst others, the procedures for the selection, nomination, appointment and re-appointment of external auditors, assessment of the external auditors and procedures for the provision of non-audit services by the external auditors; - (f) Reviewed the audit fees proposed by Crowe and recommended the fees to the Board of Directors for approval; and - (g) Assessed the suitability, objectivity and independence of Crowe.
+In its assessment, the ARMC considered, amongst others, the information presented in Crowe's annual transparency report, competency and adequacy of resource, the professional staff assigned to the audit and the level of non-audit services to be rendered by Crowe.
+Written assurance was received from Crowe confirming their independence in accordance with the By-Laws (on Professional Ethics, Conduct and Practice) of the Malaysian Institute of Accountants.
+Being satisfied with Crowe's technical competency, resources and audit independence, the ARMC recommended the appointment of Crowe as external auditors for FY2022.